 Over the next few years, more films followed, all with Madea taking centre stage, and the most recent entry in the series was 2019’s A Madea Family Funeral.
 The film – written and directed by Tyler Perry – was produced on a budget of $20 million, and took just over $74.8 million at the box office.

-And since it made its debut, there have been no additional Madea films, prompting many fans to ask if there will be any more Madea movies in the future?
+And since it made its debut, things went a little quiet with the Madea film series, prompting many fans to ask if there will be any more Madea movies in the future?
 And if you’ve been asking this question yourself, then here is the answer…

-In 2020, Tyler Perry returned to the role of Madea for one last time, but on the stage rather than on film.
-The production was Madea’s Farewell Tour – a stage play starring Cassi Davis, David Mann, Tamela Mann, Kwaylon Rogers, Alexis Hollins, Anthony Lewis, Jacobi Brown, Ashlee B. Gillum, Walter H. Fauntleroy, Kendrick Mays, RaVaughn Brown, and of course, Tyler Perry.
+The arrival of the new film will come as a surprise to some fans, as Perry had seemingly retired the Madea character in 2020, via a theatre production.
+That production was Madea’s Farewell Tour – a stage play starring Cassi Davis, David Mann, Tamela Mann, Kwaylon Rogers, Alexis Hollins, Anthony Lewis, Jacobi Brown, Ashlee B. Gillum, Walter H. Fauntleroy, Kendrick Mays, RaVaughn Brown, and of course, Tyler Perry.

 If you’re a fan of Madea, or you’re just getting into the Madea movies, then you may wish to know that a set of Madea plays are available on DVD in the US.

 The plays are grouped together in the Region 1 Tyler Perry 4-Play Collection, which includes I Can Do Bad All By Myself, Madea’s Class Reunion, Meet the Browns, and Madea’s Family Reunion.